 Pound vs Bundt Cake?
 The only real difference is the pan.
 Bundt is actually a trademarked name by Nordicware and is more representative of the shape rather than the cake recipe itself.

-Not only did the more decorative cake need an additional 10 to 15 minutes in the oven, according to this article, the leavening agents probably had to work harder in the deep pan and may not have been as effective – resulting in a denser crumb.
+Not only did the more decorative Orange Bundt Cake need an additional 10 to 15 minutes in the oven, according to this article, the leavening agents probably had to work harder in the deep pan and may not have been as effective – resulting in a denser crumb.

 Best Tips for Baking with a Bundt Pan

 - Start with good pan preparation.
 To ensure that your cake releases from the pan, use a pastry brush to spread very soft butter into every crevice of the Bundt or tube pan.
 Sprinkle in a few tablespoons of flour and shake the pan around until the entire inside is covered in flour.
 Invert the pan over the sink and tap the bottom to release any excess flour.